tachyons-css/tachyons-verbose/readme.md

 ## Getting started

-Docs (for the non-verbose original edition) can be found at http://tachyons.io/docs The modules are generally pretty small and thus easy to read and grock if you're familiar with css at all.
+Docs (for the non-verbose original edition) can be found at http://tachyons.io/docs The modules are generally pretty small and thus quick and easy to read.

 ### Local setup